 Ps 118 (Baruch Haba) - same chant as Ps.
 113 et al.

-The table below summarizes the three main customs with regard to the opening blessing (OB) and closing blessing (CB) of Hallel on Rosh Hodesh and festivals.
+The table following summarizes the three main customs with regard to the opening blessing (OB) and closing blessing (CB) of Hallel on Rosh Hodesh and festivals.